PedroACFerreira/pedroacferreira.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-     <p align="center">Left - Cerebellar circuit - included in my PhD thesis<br />
+    Left - Cerebellar circuit - included in my PhD thesis<br />
-    Right - Immune system in the brain - included in "The old guard: Age-related changes in microglia and their consequences"<br />@ doi: <a href="https://www.sciencedirect.com/science/article/pii/S0047637421000841">10.1016/j.mad.2021.111512</a></p>
+    Right - Immune system in the brain - included in "The old guard: Age-related changes in microglia and their consequences"<br />@ doi: <a href="https://www.sciencedirect.com/science/article/pii/S0047637421000841">10.1016/j.mad.2021.111512</a>
 </div>

 <br />